vitorlinsbinski/neon-landing-page/README.md

 - JavaScript

 ## Challenges
-- Let the website responsive
+- Make the website responsive
 - Add a menu in mobile version